 By law, the government has the power to condemn a piece of private real estate property or take it for public use.
 (The latter practice is known as eminent domain.)
 These situations can usually be classified as compulsory purchases.
 The property owner has limited recourse to object to the taking of their property, except for a lengthy and costly legal battle.
-However, the government also must pay the property owner fair or “just” compensation for thei property.
+However, the government also must pay the property owner fair or “just” compensation for their property.

 That’s where a condemnation or eminent domain appraisal comes into the equation.
-In a situation where the government has condemned a property or claimed it for public use via eminent domain, both parties are likely to have different viewpoints on what constitutes “just” compensation.
-An appraisal of the property is essential to determine fair market value and decide an appropriate compensation for the property owner.
+In a situation where the government has condemned property or claimed it for public use via eminent domain, both parties are likely to have different viewpoints on what constitutes “just” compensation.
+An appraisal of the property is essential to determine fair market value and decide appropriate compensation for the property owner.

 The federal government is not the only party that can take property by condemnation or eminent domain.
 State and local governments have this power as well.
 Third-party enterprises that serve public functions, such as utility companies or road construction firms may have the authority to take property by eminent domain delegated to them.